 EDI (electronic data interchange) refers to a method of sharing data and documents between two linked computer systems.
 It’s a tool that many warehouses already use, but its applications are getting broader all the time.
-Common uses involve the sharing of shipping and purchase orders, stock transfer receipts, inventory, and shipping advice.
+Some common uses involve the sharing of shipping and purchase orders, stock transfer receipts, inventory and shipping advice.

-The benefits of EDI communications can be seen when they’re skilfully integrated with a robust WMS.
-DEI facilitates the smooth movement of data between multiple computer networks.
+The benefits of EDI communications can be seen when they’re skillfully integrated with a robust WMS.
+EDI facilitates the smooth movement of data between multiple computer networks.
 However, the computer systems do not have to be the same for this to work.
 The optimized format of EDI data means that access is highly flexible.

 It’s thought that warehouses of the future will use automated drones to reduce the number of errors during scanning and selection tasks.
 If drones are used to replace manual workers, for example, there are likely to be fewer mistakes and more options for stock managers.
-At the moment, products with scannable barcodes are a fine system for manual workers, but drones are far more robust.
+At the moment, products with scannable barcodes are a fine system for manual workers, but drones could potentially be far more robust.

 According to DroneScan, one 800g machine has the ability to count the same amount of stock as eighty manual workers, over a two-day period.
 Ultimately, there are still obstacles to overcome before drones can be used in large numbers.
-However, with major retailers like Amazon and Walmart now funding research, this drone-filled future is right around the corner.
+However, with major retailers like Amazon and Walmart funding research and integrating them into their warehouses, this drone-filled future is right around the corner.

 Warehousing On Demand